 As The Bike World turns.
 While components and equipment are becoming more economically independent, the organization of bike brands and the factories that make them has become increasingly keiretsu-like.

 Giant wholly owns the Giant brand, of course.
 A significant investment by Merida in Specialized was announced in 1999.
 Following that announcement, Giant gradually stopped manufacturing Specialized bikes brand and grew increasingly close to Trek brand.
-Outside of the Big Three, outright vertical integration (ownership of brands and distribution organizations by factories) has become starting in about 2000.
+Outside of the Big Three, outright vertical integration (ownership of brands and distribution organizations by factories) has become standard practice since about 2000.

 So Giant’s factory builds for Giant and Trek brands; Merida and a few others build for Specialized, and there’s a complex patchwork of lesser players on all sides of the game.
 For a more complete picture of who makes what for whom, see Bicycle Retailer’s reasonably-accurate-but-by-no-means-definitive annual map, reproduced at right.